FREQUENTLY ASKED QUESTIONS

 4. When is camper drop off?

-Drop off will begin at 1:30 p.m. at July 27th.
+Drop off will begin at 1:30 p.m. on July 17.
 This is earlier than years past.
 Specific times and details will be sent in July.

 5. When is pick up?